kjolley/BIGSdb/README.txt

+v1.27.0: *Support for different locus categories - these show on different
+          tracks on IGV genome viewer.
+         *Improved formatting of large field values.
-v1.26.2: *New database status page, moving summaries from index page.
-Includes
-          D3 charts of submissions for isolates, alleles and profiles.
+         *Improved handling of sparse field categories. v1.26.2: *New database status page, moving summaries from index page.
+Includes D3 charts of submissions for isolates, alleles and profiles.
          *Preview plugin output SVG files in job viewer page.